brianary/scripts/README.md

 - **[Remove-WebAppHostCruft.ps1](Remove-WebAppHostCruft.ps1)**: Removes unused web application settings that have accumulated.
 - **[Remove-Xml.ps1](Remove-Xml.ps1)**: Removes a node found by Select-Xml from its XML document.
 - **[Repair-DatabaseConstraintNames.ps1](Repair-DatabaseConstraintNames.ps1)**: Finds database constraints with system-generated names and gives them deterministic names.
+- **[Repair-DatabaseUntrustedConstraints.ps1](Repair-DatabaseUntrustedConstraints.ps1)**: Finds database constraints that have been incompletely re-enabled.
 - **[Restore-SchTasks.ps1](Restore-SchTasks.ps1)**: Imports from a single XML file into the local Scheduled Tasks.
 - **[Save-WebRequest.ps1](Save-WebRequest.ps1)**: Downloads a given URL to a file, automatically determining the filename.
 - **[Select-DictionaryKeys.ps1](Select-DictionaryKeys.ps1)**: Constructs an OrderedDictionary by selecting keys from a given IDictionary.